 You don’t have to choose any one type of treatment before beginning therapy.

-Numerous studies have confirmed that EMDR administered remotely can be just as effective as in-person EMDR.
+Numerous studies have confirmed that EMDR and Somatic Therapy administered remotely can be just as effective as in-person sessions.

 Is your dog a therapy dog?